• Skip to main content

 Any pain which causes you to change your gait needs to be addressed.
 If it is not an injury, then it will create one quickly.

-Constant Need of Anti-inflammatories
+Constant Need for Anti-inflammatories

-Our bodies are designed to send out pain signals to protect us, taking an anti-inflammatory after each run is a sign that something is wrong and needs to be addressed.
+Our bodies are designed to send out pain signals to protect us.
+Taking an anti-inflammatory after each run is a sign that something is wrong and needs to be addressed.

 Read more: when should you take anti-inflammatory drugs?